antoinealb/resume/README.md

-This is the repository for my resume, written in Latex.
-PDF versions are available in the pdfs folder.
+This is the repository for my resume, written using Latex.

+Prebuilt PDFs are available for download in the `pdfs` folder.

 To enable automatic generation of PDFs before commit, add the following to `.hg/hgrc` :